Hylutin Side Effects

 Generic Name: hydroxyprogesterone

-Note: This page contains information about the side effects of hydroxyprogesterone.
-Some of the dosage forms included on this document may not apply to the brand name Hylutin.
+Note: This document contains side effect information about hydroxyprogesterone.
+Some of the dosage forms listed on this page may not apply to the brand name Hylutin.

 For the Consumer

 Applies to hydroxyprogesterone: intramuscular oil, intramuscular solution

 Along with its needed effects, hydroxyprogesterone (the active ingredient contained in Hylutin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking hydroxyprogesterone:More common

 - Pain, itching, or swelling at the injection site